 Do you ever shake your head while watching the news at night and think to yourself, “Why is there so much violence and suffering in the world?” and then think about how impossible it would be for one person to make a positive impact?

-As people learn how to move their nervous systems into more coherent loving states they simultaneously lower blood pressure and insulin levels, increase their well-being and enhance their relationships and make better decisions.
+As people learn how to move their nervous systems into more coherent loving states they simultaneously are able to lower their blood pressure and insulin levels, increase their well-being, enhance their relationships while making better lifestyle decisions.
 It is a win-win-win-win!

 In the center of our hearts, many of us hold an ideal of world peace, a state of cooperation, freedom and peace within all nations and people.

-The Global Peaceful Cities Project is helping people organize around these ideals and utilize evidence based tools idea to measure heartfelt intentions for local geographic areas.
+The Resonant Peaceful Cities Project is helping people organize around these ideals with a practical evidence based approach that measures heartfelt intentions for local geographic areas.

-The coherence meditation with intention approach to peace, the hallmark of the Global Peaceful Cities Project, is measuring exactly that.
+Coherence meditation with intention is the hallmark of the Resonant Peaceful Cities Project.

-When a relatively small amount of people reach this coherent state, there is often a corresponding measurable calming of the local population.
+When a relatively small group of statistically significant meditators reach this coherent state, there is a corresponding measurable calming of the local population.

 Our current understanding of who we are as individuals would make this idea seem to be a far-fetched.
-However, quantum physics and intentional research keeps challenging our notions of separateness and our relationships to each other which has opened the door for an increased understanding of how we are all truly connected.
+However, quantum physics and intentional research keeps challenging our notions of separateness.
+Their is growing evidence that redefines our influences with each other that has opened the door for an increased understanding of how we are all truly connected.